African violets whose botanical name is Saintpaulia came originally from the hills of Tanzania in East Africa.

 The leaves are green in colour, and somewhat hairy and fleshy with brittle stalks.
 African violets are not demanding plants, but if given regular and careful attention will produce flowers all year round.
 They do best in moderate to bright light but not direct sunlight.
 For best results, place them in a window corner.

 This plant grows well in an open but rich potting compost, and remember, it cannot tolerate water on its leaves or crown.
 On the whole it needs just enough water to keep the soil moist, but not soggy.
 Feed with a liquid fertilizer – Miracle Gro All Purpose or Miracle Gro African Violet Plant Food once a fortnight.

 There are many hybrid plants with colours ranging from white, pink, blue, purple, red and mauve.
 The flowers may have single five petals or semi-double or fully double.
-Nowadays, plants with …..To continue reading, login or subscribe now.
+Nowadays, plants with two-coloured petals are popular.

 It can be grown from a leaf cutting in clean white sand and Pro-mix.